dnslink-std/dnslink-website/docs/README.md

 #### Can I use DNSLink in non-DNS systems?

 Yes absolutely.
 For example, you can use DNSLink to resolve names from Ethereum Name System (ENS) thanks to DNS-interop provided at https://eth.link.
 If you use DNSLink for something cool like this, be sure to add it to the [Users](#Users) section of this doc.

 #### Why use `_dnslink.domain` instead of `domain`?

-`_dnslink.domain` does not conflict with `CNAME` and `ALIAS` records, and is better for operations security: enables you to set up an automated publishing or delegate control over your DNSLink records to a third party without giving away full control over the original DNS zone.
+`_dnslink.domain` does not conflict with `CNAME` and `ALIAS` records, and is better for operations
+security: enables you to set up an automated publishing or delegate control over your DNSLink records to a third party without giving away full control over the original DNS zone.

 `TXT` record on `domain` is deprecated and resolved by some software only for legacy reasons: we historically started with supporting records on the normal domain, and only found the issue with `CNAME` and `ALIAS` records later on.
 Those problems are absent when `_dnslink.domain` is used.

 Rule of thumb: always use `_dnslink.domain`.

 #### Why use the `dnslink=` prefix in the `TXT` value?

 The prefix `dnslink=` is there to signal that this `TXT` record value is a DNSLink.
 This is important because many systems use TXT records, and there is a convention of storing multiple space separated values in a single `TXT` record.
-Following this format allows your DNSLink resolver to parse through whatever is in the `TXT` record and use the first entry prefixed with `dnslink=`.
+Following this format allows your DNSLink resolver to parse through whatever is in the `TXT` record and use the first record prefixed with `dnslink=`.

 #### Why not use other DNS record types, like `SRV`?

 Special purpose records enforce some structure to their values, and these are not flexible enough.
 We wanted a simple protocol that allowed us to link to any other system or service, in perpetuity.
 This can only be achieved with systems designed to allow structure within the input.
 The `TXT` record is a good example of this -- it imposes a string value, but it allows the user to make sense out of anything within that string.
 Sets of users can imposese different rules for resolution.

-In our case, this is handled through [Multiaddr](https://multiformats.io/multiaddr).
+In our case, this is handled through [Multiaddr][].

 #### Why not just extend DNS with more record types?

 It seems that what DNSLink does could be accomplished by a verity of new special purpose record types.
 But extending DNS is a very expensive process -- in terms of time and adoption.
 We wanted to find a way to use all the existing infrastructure without requiring any changes at all.

 #### Why DNS?

-> The [Domain Name System](https://en.wikipedia.org/wiki/Domain_Name_System) (DNS) is a hierarchical and decentralized naming system for computers, services, or other resources connected to the Internet or a private network. ...
-By providing a worldwide, distributed directory service, the Domain Name System has been an essential component of the functionality of the Internet since 1985.
+> The [Domain Name System](https://en.wikipedia.org/wiki/Domain_Name_System) (DNS) is a hierarchical
+> and decentralized naming system for computers, services, or other resources connected to the
+> Internet or a private network. ...
+By providing a worldwide, distributed directory service, the
+> Domain Name System has been an essential component of the functionality of the Internet since
+> 1985.

 DNS is:
 - **somewhat decentralized** - it delegates naming authority to nations and organizations world-wide
 - **hierarchical** - it achieves scalable naming via name space partitioning
 - **scalable** - it is the dominant name system on the planet -- most internet traffic uses it
 - **ubiquitous** - as the dominant internet name system since 1985, DNS is well-known and well-supported.

 As a name system, DNS has pragmatic solutions for:
 - **control of names**